 The first thing that you'll notice across the top of the Simian Security window is the User Name drop-down list, and three buttons.
 These controls allow you to create different users and give each of them different security settings.
 The settings on all four tabs change for each user that you define.
 Let's look at each of these individually...

-User Name - This drop-down list holds a list of all of the users that you've defined.
+User Name - This drop-down list holds a list of all of the

 Add New User - This button allows you to define new users and add them to the User Name list.